What Is a Nutraceutical Merchant Account?

 Provide accessibility and fast customer support.

-Offer a visible contact us page on your website; it must have your phone number, email, and company physical address.
+Offer a visible contact us page on your website; it must have your phone number, email, and the company’s physical address.
 Along with that, we also recommend you put in live chat support if possible.
-To make your customers comfortable, ensure that you commit to a 24 to 48 hour response time.
+To make your customers comfortable, ensure that you commit to a 24 to 48-hour response time.
 By resolving your customers’ complaints, you can stop many chargebacks.

 Enroll in Chargeback Alerts (Ethoca and Verifi).